syn-chromatic/micro-db/README.md

 #### `⤷` Implementation
 ```
-To use in an embedded environment, you must provide implementations for:
+To use in a [no_std] environment, you must provide implementations for:
 - FileTrait
 - OpenFileTrait
 - CPathTrait